Shubham07102003/Celebal-summer-internship-2025/WEEK-7/readme.md

 # ModelVista

 **An Interactive ML Model Deployment Platform**
-*Internship Assignment Submission – July 2025*
+*Celebal Internship Assignment Submission – July 2025*

 ---

 ## 🚀 Overview

-**ModelVista** is a modern Streamlit application purpose-built for interactive machine learning model deployment, exploration, and interpretation.
-Developed for my internship assignment, ModelVista enables users to:
+**ModelVista** is a next-generation Streamlit application crafted for hands-on machine learning model deployment, data insight, and interpretation.
+Specifically built for my internship objective, it enables users to:

-- Explore and visualize diverse, real-world datasets
+- Explore and visualize a variety of real-world datasets
-- Train, tune, and analyze multiple machine learning models
+- Train, tune, and evaluate diverse machine learning models
-- Make predictions on new data (single or batch) right in the browser
+- Perform predictions (single or batch) directly and interactively in the browser
-- Interpret results visually, with confidence bars, feature importance charts, and explainers
+- Understand model outcomes with confidence visuals, feature rankings, and clear explanations

 ---